 9. Keep your eyes raised under the lids.
 This is the point I start to feel connected.
 I ask for help, for healing.
-I give thanks, ask for guidance.
-I have heard things, I have seen images, I have had thoughts arrive as a knowing.
+Give thanks, ask for guidance.
+I have heard things, seen images, have had thoughts arrive as a knowing.
 Try to do this part for a half hour.

-After reading this was your first thought, “Yeah, right, sounds great but I could never fucking do this.”?
+After reading this was your first thought, “Yeah, right, sounds great!
+But I could never do this.”?
 Or were you thinking, “I’m too busy.
-No way.”?
+No way!”?

-If the settle-in time plus half an hour feels overwhelming, let’s make sure we get started with something we’ll actually do, not just talk about.
+If the settle-in time plus half an hour feels overwhelming, get started with something you’ll actually do.
+Baby steps count.

 Steps 1 through 3 just take a little planning.
-Find a good spot and a decent time when you won’t be interrupted.
-Find a slumber mask to chill your wandering eyes.
+Find a good spot and a time without interruption.
+A slumber mask will help rest your wandering eyes.
 Get settled.
-This is a quick routine you can do every time you meditate to build a habit.
+This is a quick routine.
+Do it every time you meditate to build a habit.

 Step 4-8 calls for about 5-12 minutes.
 Don’t force yourself to sit for that long if it doesn’t feel manageable.
 Instead, start with 2-4 minutes.
-Set a timer so you won’t be checking the clock every 30 seconds.
+Set a timer.
+That way you won’t be checking the clock every 30 seconds.

-Step 9 is wonderful.
-The time of being fully present.
-Let it be what it is to start.
+Step 9 is the time of being fully present.
 Eventually, the time you spend meditating will grow.
-While you’re sitting there quietly imagine that time: when the habit of meditation replaces the nagging feeling that you should be meditating and the negative self-talk about your hectic, busy life.
+While you’re sitting there quietly imagine that time: the habit of meditation replaces the nagging feeling that you should be meditating.
+Imagine negative self-talk is all gone; the pause button works.